Semiconductor: Excited electrons

-A difference in electric potential on a semiconducting material would cause it to leave thermal equilibrium and create a non-equilibrium situation.
+A difference in the electric potential on a semiconducting material would cause it to leave thermal equilibrium and create a non-equilibrium situation.
 This introduces electrons and holes to the system, which interact via a process called ambipolar diffusion.
 Whenever thermal equilibrium is disturbed in a semiconducting material, the number of holes and electrons changes.
 Such disruptions can occur as a result of a temperature difference or photons, which can enter the system and create electrons and holes.
-The process that creates and annihilates electrons and holes are called generation and recombination, respectively.
+The processes that create or annihilate electrons and holes are called generation and recombination, respectively.

 Light emission

 In certain semiconductors, excited electrons can relax by emitting light instead of producing heat.
+Controlling the semiconductor composition and electrical current allows for the manipulation of the emitted light's properties.
 These semiconductors are used in the construction of light-emitting diodes and fluorescent quantum dots.

 High thermal conductivity

 Semiconductors with high thermal conductivity can be used for heat dissipation and improving thermal management of electronics.
+They play a crucial role in electric vehicles, high-brightness LEDs and power modules, among other applications.

 Thermal energy conversion

 Semiconductors have large thermoelectric power factors making them useful in thermoelectric generators, as well as high thermoelectric figures of merit making them useful in thermoelectric coolers.